10 Day Road Trip in Iceland

 Day 7: Trollaskagi & Stykkishólmur

 Take a detour off Route 1 to explore the Trollaskagi Peninsula, known for its spectacular rugged landscapes and picturesque villages like Siglufjörður.
 Before returning to the Ring Road, you'll pass by Hofsós, known for its infinity pool offering panoramic views over the Skagfjordur Fjord, and Hólar, home to Iceland's oldest stone church.
 Later, you can take another little diversion down an unpaved road to Hvítserkur, an enormous basalt rock formation located on the coast that some say is a petrified troll!
-Finally, you'll reach the Snaefellsnes Peninsula: head to Stykkishólmur, the best place in the region to spend the night.
+Finally, you'll reach the Snaefellsnes Peninsula.
+We suggest heading to Stykkishólmur, the best place in the region to spend the night.

 Day 8: Snaefellsnes Peninsula

 Begin your day with a tour of Stykkishólmur, one of Iceland's most picturesque villages, before heading further west to Kirkjufell, the most photographed spot in the country.
-After having driven around the Snaefellsjökull Glacier, you'll reach two of the peninsula's most spectacular landscapes: Djúpalónssandur beach and the cliffs of Arnarstapi.
-Your final stop before returning to Stykkishólmur will be at Ytri Tunga.
+After having driven around the Snaefellsjökull Glacier, you'll reach two of the peninsula's most spectacular landscapes: Djúpalónssandur Beach and the cliffs of Arnarstapi.
+Your final stop before returning to Stykkishólmur will be Ytri Tunga.
 This beach may not seem anything out of the ordinary but it happens to be one of the best places to see seals in Iceland.
 If the tide is low and you're lucky, you'll see them basking on the rocks along the coast.

 Day 9: Borgarnes, Hraunfossar & Reikiavik

-On your last day on the Ring Road and your penultimate day in Iceland, the first stop on your itinerary will be at The Settlement Center.
+On your last day on the Ring Road and your penultimate day in Iceland, the first stop on your itinerary will be The Settlement Center.
 This museum, located in the picturesque town of Borgarnes, showcases the history of Iceland in a fun and dynamic way.

-Your final stop before returning to Reykjavik will be at Hraunfossar, one of the most striking waterfalls in Iceland, where the water seems to flow directly from the lava field.
+Your final stop before returning to Reykjavik will be Hraunfossar, one of the most striking waterfalls in Iceland, where water seems to flow directly from the lava field.
 Then, back in the Icelandic capital, you can spend the rest of the day relaxing, exploring the streets or doing some last minute souvenir shopping.

 Day 10: Blue Lagoon & back to Reykjavik

-Depending when your flight is, the last day of your trip to Iceland is the perfect opportunity to do some of the activities you might have missed at the start of your route, like a whale watching cruise from the Old Harbour, or bathing in the Blue Lagoon.
-If there's time, you could also visit some of Reykjavik's fascinating cultural attractions, like the Árbær Open Air Museum or the Perlan Museum, where you can learn more about the spectacular nature that you've seen over the past ten days.
+Depending on when your flight is, the last day of your trip to Iceland is the perfect opportunity to do some of the activities you might have missed at the start of your route, like a whale watching cruise from the Old Harbour, or bathing in the Blue Lagoon.
+If there's time, you could also visit some of Reykjavik's fascinating cultural attractions, like the Árbær Open Air Museum or the Perlan Museum, where you can learn more about the spectacular nature that you've seen over the past 10 days.

 When the time comes to say goodbye after an unforgettable trip, you'll have the choice of a number of different ways to get to Keflavik Airport: returning your rental car; getting the airport transfer service; catching a bus or hiring a taxi.